Augustus31/cse15l-lab-reports/lab3.md

 <br>

 For this lab, we will be working with the `find` command, discovering some interesting functionality along the way.
-All information has been gathered from [this website.](https://www.booleanworld.com/guide-linux-find-command/)
+All information has been gathered from [https://www.booleanworld.com/guide-linux-find-command/](https://www.booleanworld.com/guide-linux-find-command/)

 <br>